 Richard Cannon - Wigmore Hall September 2022

-Two visions of the sacred repertoire in France at the end of the 19th century.
+Two visions of the sacred repertoire in France at the end of the 19th centuryE century.

-"Mon requiem a été composée pour rien....pour le plaisir, si je puis dire..."
-(My requiem was composed for nothing....for pleasure, if I may say so...) is how Gabriel Fauré described his Requiem, probably one of his best-known and most frequently performed scores today.
+“My requiem was composed for nothing... for fun, if I may say so...”, it was in these terms that Gabriel Fauré evoked his Requiem, probably one of his best known and most played scores today.

-The idea of pleasure may seem incongruous in the context of a mass for the dead, but the musician saw it as a release, almost a moment of happiness, at least spiritual.
-And this is perhaps the secret of his success to this day, in the warm, lush sound that lifts the spirit.
+The idea of pleasure may seem incongruous in the context of a mass for the dead, but the musician saw it as a deliverance, almost a moment of happiness, at least spiritual.
+And that is perhaps the secret of its success even today, in this warm and luxuriant sound material that leads to the elevation of the spirit.

-Throughout his career, Gounod composed nearly twenty sacred works, most of them in the form of a mass or oratorio.
-The so-called Mass of Clovis is almost contemporary with Fauré's Requiem, but in a completely different spirit.
-Here the musician returns to the neo-Renaissance style already present in earlier pieces.
-An 'historicising' style, to be sure, but one that Gounod mastered.
+Throughout his career, Gounod composed nearly twenty sacred pages, most of them in the form of a mass or an oratorio.
+The so-called Clovis Mass is almost contemporary with Requiem by Fauré, but in a completely different spirit.
+Here the musician returns to the neo-Renaissance style that was already present in older pieces.
+A “historicizing” style, of course, but one that Gounod practices with mastery.

 The recording of the program was released by Alpha Classics on August 23, 2024 under the reference “Fauré Requiem” Alpha 1014.